glewe/teamcal-neo/.github/ISSUE_TEMPLATE/new-feature-request.md

 ---
 name: New feature request
 about: Suggest a new feature for this project
-title: 'NEW FEATURE | '
+title: ''
-labels: "➤ OPEN"
+labels: "★ New Feature, ➤ OPEN"
 assignees: glewe

 ---